l04m33/twitag/README.rst

 Twitag
 ######

 A simple tagging bot for Twitter.
-Mention the users

 #######
 Install